Eyeglasses and Contact Lenses

 Concave lenses are thinnest in the center.
 The numerical prescription in diopters is always marked with a minus (-) symbol.
 These lenses are used to correct nearsightedness (myopia).

 Convex lenses are thickest in the center, like a magnifying glass.
-Used to correct farsightedness (hyperopia), the numerical prescription in diopters is always marked with a plus (+) symbol.
+Used to correct farsightedness (hyperopia).
+The numerical prescription in diopters is always marked with a plus (+) symbol.
 These lenses are used to correct farsightedness (hyperopia).

-Cylindrical lenses curve more in one direction than in the other and are often used to correct astigmatism.
+Cylindrical lenses curve more in one direction than in the other.
+They are often used to correct astigmatism.

 Eyeglasses for children